FIA AWARDS 2024: ACI AND MONZA HONORED WITH THE FOUNDING MEMBERS’ CLUB HERITAGE CUP

 Built in 1922, Autodromo Nazionale Monza is the second oldest circuit in the world still in operation after Indianapolis and, since it was established in 1950, the Formula 1 World Championship has always been present on the calendar with the exception of 1980.
 No other facility can boast such a long permanence.
 Autodromo Nazionale Monza, to keep up with the times, underwent major modernization works in 2024 which involved the resurfacing of the entire track, the expansion of three underpasses and the creation of a completely new one with the aim of improving traffic flow, separating vehicular mobility from pedestrian mobility.
 This was the first tranche of works: for 2025 Autodromo Nazionale Monza will provide for the improvement of services and the expansion of the Paddock Club with consequent new positioning of the Media Center.

-Stunning victory for Ferrari at Monza with Charles Leclerc in the 2024 Formula 1 Pirelli Italian Grand Prix: the Monegasque driver, using a one-stop strategy, crossed the finish line ahead of the McLaren of Oscar Piastri and Lando Norris.
-The other Ferrari driver, Carlos Sainz, finished fourth.
-Monza celebrated not only the success of the Maranello team but also a record attendance: over 335,000 spectators.
+Clamorous victory of the Ferrari at Monza with Charles Leclerc in the Formula 1 Pirelli Italian Grand Prix 2024: the Monegasque, with a one-stop strategy, crossed the finish line ahead of the McLaren of Oscar Piastri e Lando Norris.
+Fourth the other driver of the red Carlos Sainz.
+Monza celebrates not only the success of the House of Maranello but also the record number of spectators: more than 335 thousand.

-"In this joyful weekend, I also highlight the record attendance, rewarded by this splendid victory, which also served as a celebration of the new track," added the ACI President.
-"The track showed its qualities, allowing Leclerc, for example, to complete 38 laps on the same tires.
-This was certainly thanks to Charles' extraordinary driving and perhaps also to the track surface.
+"In this happy weekend I also emphasize the record public repaid by this splendid victory, which was also a way to celebrate the new track," added the ACI president.
+A track that showed its qualities, allowing Leclerc, for example, to run 38 laps on the same tires.
+This is undoubtedly thanks to the extraordinary driving by Charles and perhaps also to the paving.
 Finally, I congratulate Leonardo Fornaroli for winning the Formula 3 championship."

 Formula 3: Fornaroli third and champion.
 Minì disqualified

-By finishing third in the Monza Feature Race, Leonardo Fornaroli (Trident) was crowned Formula 3 champion: a podium secured on the final lap with an overtaking move on Christian Mansell.
-That maneuver rendered the second place of a very competitive Gabriele Minì (Prema Racing) meaningless in terms of the standings.
-However, the ACI Team Italia driver was later removed from the results due to a technical irregularity (tire pressure).
-The race win went to the Frenchman Sami Meguetounif (Trident).
+Finishing third in the Feature Race at Monza, Leonardo Fornaroli (Trident) became Formula 3 champion: a podium finish achieved on the last lap with an overtaking move on Christian Mansell.
+That maneuver had made second place a very valid Gabriele Minì (Prema Racing), vain in terms of classification.
+But the ACI Team Italia driver was later removed from the finishing order for a technical irregularity (tire pressure).
+The victory of the race went to the French Sami Meguetounif (Trident).

-"Obviously, I’m a bit disappointed not to have brought home the title," Minì commented before the disqualification, "but finishing second was what I needed to try to win.
-I gave it my all, and I’m very happy with that.
-I want to thank my team, Alpine, ACI, sponsors, my family, and everyone who supported me this season."
+"Obviously I am a little disappointed that I was not able to bring the title home," Minì had commented before the disqualification, "but second place at the finish line is what I should have done to try to win.
+I gave everything but I am very happy about that, so I want to thank my team, Alpine, ACI, the sponsors my family and everyone who supported me this season."

 Formula 2: Bortoleto wins.
-Antonelli just off the podium
+Antonelli at the foot of the podium

-The Formula 2 race was won by the Brazilian driver Gabriel Bortoleto (Invicta Racing), who pulled off an incredible feat after starting last.
+The Formula 2 race was won by Brazilian driver Gabriel Bortoleto (Invicta Racing), who started last and accomplished a feat.
 Kimi Antonelli (Prema) finished fourth.
-"It was a pretty complicated race," explained the Bologna-born driver of ACI Team Italia, who will race in F1 with Mercedes next year.
-"A lot happened, and it’s a shame about the Safety Car because the podium was within my reach.
-In the end, I’m happy; the pace was good.
-Now I’m thinking about Baku."
+"It was quite a complicated race - explained the Bolognese driver of ACI Team Italia who will race in F1 next year with Mercedes -: a lot of things happened, too bad for the Safety Car because the podium was within my reach.
+In the end I am happy, the pace was good.
+Now I'm thinking about Baku."

-FORMULA 1 PIRELLI GRAN PREMIO D'ITALIA 2024: SATURDAY 31 AUGUST
+FORMULA 1 PIRELLI ITALIAN GRAND PRIX 2024: SATURDAY 31 AUGUST

-Norris was awarded the Queen’s Ring by the Undersecretary to the Presidency of the Lombardy Region, Mauro Piazza, and the Mayor of Monza, Paolo Pilotto.
-The ring replicates the appearance of the Iron Crown (crafted during the Lombard reign, used to crown several Emperors of the Holy Roman Empire, Napoleon Bonaparte, and finally, since 1890, incorporated into the coat of arms of the Kingdom of Italy).
-Some racing-related features, such as the checkered flag, have been added to this ring.
-After the presentation, the author Guido Guzzi, a goldsmith artist, returned to the workshop to fit the ring to Lando’s finger and engrave his name.
+Norris was presented with the Queen's Ring by the undersecretary of the Presidency of the Lombardy Region, Mauro Piazza, and the Mayor of Monza, Paolo Pilotto the Queen's Ring, which reproduces in likeness the Iron Crown (made during the Lombard reign, used to crown several Holy Roman Emperors, Napoleon Bonaparte, and finally since 1890 included in the coat of arms of the Kingdom of Italy).
+Some features of the racing world reminiscent of the checkered flag have been added to this ring.
+After the delivery, author Guido Guzzi, a goldsmith artist, returned to the workshop to adapt the ring to Lando's finger and to engrave his name.

-In F2, the Englishman Oliver Bearman (Prema) took the victory.
-The ACI Team Italia driver Kimi Antonelli finished 18th on the day Mercedes announced his signing for the 2025 Formula 1 World Championship season.
-“It’s not the race I expected, but starting from the back, it was to be expected,” commented the driver from Bologna.
-“Unfortunately, there was an accident on the straight, and my wing broke, so I had to complete the race on supersoft tires.
+In F2 success of Englishman Oliver Bearman (Prema).
+The driver of ACI Team Italy.
+Kimi Antonelli finished 18th, on the day Mercedes announced his engagement for the 2025 season of the Formula 1 World Championship.
+"It's not the race I expected but starting from behind was to be expected," commented the driver from Bologna.
+"Unfortunately, there was an accident in the straight and my wing broke.
+So I had to run the whole race on supersoft tires.
 I knew it would be very difficult because those tires have a short life.
-But in any case, I collected useful data for tomorrow.
-Now I’ll reset and focus on doing well tomorrow.”
-The Sunday race will start at 10:05 AM (30 laps).
+But still I gathered useful data for tomorrow.
+Now I reset and think about doing well tomorrow."
+Sunday's race will start at 10:05 a.m.
+(30 laps).

 Also today in the paddock, the 2025 Formula 3 was presented.